impel-intelligence/dippy-studio-bittensor/README.md

 Given the complexity of starting an enterprise grade inference engine from scratch, we plan to divide the process into 3 distinct phases.

 **Phase 1:**
-- [ ] Subnet launch with Flux LoRA training and inference from Day 1
+- [ ] Subnet launch with deterministic inference from Day 1
-- [ ] Dippy Studio powers all Dippy in-chat images using character-specific LoRAs serving millions of users
+- [ ] Dippy Studio powers all Dippy in-chat images using Dippy Inference Engine serving millions of users
 - [ ] Beta version of self-serve API access for external builders to start building

 **Phase 2:**